cyntiagoulart/django3-cheat-sheet/README.md

       * Normalizes to: A Python True or False value.
       * Validates that the value is True (e.g. the check box is checked) if the field has required=True.
       * Error message keys: required
+  **Since all Field subclasses have required=True by default, the validation condition here is important.
+If you want to include a boolean in your form that can be either True or False (e.g. a checked or unchecked checkbox), you must remember to pass in required=False when creating the BooleanField.**

+   * class CharField(\**kwargs)
+        * Default widget: TextInput
+        * Empty value: Whatever you’ve given as empty_value.
+        * Normalizes to: A string.
+        * Uses MaxLengthValidator and MinLengthValidator if max_length and min_length are provided.
+Otherwise, all inputs are valid.
+        * Error message keys: required, max_length, min_length

+      > Has three optional arguments for validation:
+        * max_length¶
+        * min_length¶
+          >  If provided, these arguments ensure that the string is at most or at least the given length.
+        * strip
+          > If True (default), the value will be stripped of leading and trailing whitespace.
+        * empty_value¶
+          > The value to use to represent “empty”.
+Defaults to an empty string.
+   *  class ChoiceField(\**kwargs)
+        * Default widget: Select
+        * Empty value: '' (an empty string)
+        * Normalizes to: A string.
+        * Validates that the given value exists in the list of choices.
+        * Error message keys: required, invalid_choice
+     > The invalid_choice error message may contain %(value)s, which will be replaced with the selected choice.

+  * class TypedChoiceField(\**kwargs)
+      > Just like a ChoiceField, except TypedChoiceField takes two extra arguments, coerce and empty_value.

+        * Default widget: Select
+        * Empty value: Whatever you’ve given as empty_value.
+        * Normalizes to: A value of the type provided by the coerce argument.
+        * Validates that the given value exists in the list of choices and can be coerced.
+        * Error message keys: required, invalid_choice
+    * Takes extra arguments:
+        * coerce

+            > A function that takes one argument and returns a coerced value.
+Examples include the built-in int, float, bool and other types.
+Defaults to an identity function.
+Note that coercion happens after input validation, so it is possible to coerce to a value not present in choices.

+        * empty_value

+            > The value to use to represent “empty.”
+Defaults to the empty string; None is another common choice here.
+Note that this value will not be coerced by the function given in the coerce argument, so choose it accordingly.

+  *  class DateField(\**kwargs)

+        * Default widget: DateInput
+        * Empty value: None
+        * Normalizes to: A Python datetime.date object.
+        * Validates that the given value is either a datetime.date, datetime.datetime or string formatted in a particular date format.
+        * Error message keys: required, invalid

+      * Takes one optional argument:

+          * input_formats

+              > A list of formats used to attempt to convert a string to a valid datetime.date object.

+              > If no input_formats argument is provided, the default input formats are taken from DATE_INPUT_FORMATS if USE_L10N is False, or from the active locale format DATE_INPUT_FORMATS key if localization is enabled.
+  *  class DateTimeField(\**kwargs)

+        * Default widget: DateTimeInput
+        * Empty value: None
+        * Normalizes to: A Python datetime.datetime object.
+        * Validates that the given value is either a datetime.datetime, datetime.date or string formatted in a particular datetime format.
+        * Error message keys: required, invalid
+    * Takes one optional argument:

+        * input_formats

+            > A list of formats used to attempt to convert a string to a valid datetime.datetime object.

+            > If no input_formats argument is provided, the default input formats are taken from DATETIME_INPUT_FORMATS if USE_L10N is False, or from the active locale format DATETIME_INPUT_FORMATS key if localization is enabled.

+  * class DecimalField(\**kwargs)

+        * Default widget: NumberInput when Field.localize is False, else TextInput.
+        * Empty value: None
+        * Normalizes to: A Python decimal.
+        * Validates that the given value is a decimal.
+Uses MaxValueValidator and MinValueValidator if max_value and min_value are provided.
+Leading and trailing whitespace is ignored.
+        * Error message keys: required, invalid, max_value, min_value, max_digits, max_decimal_places, max_whole_digits

+        > The max_value and min_value error messages may contain %(limit_value)s, which will be substituted by the appropriate limit.
+Similarly, the max_digits, max_decimal_places and max_whole_digits error messages may contain %(max)s.

+        * Takes four optional arguments:

+            * max_value

+            * min_value

+                > These control the range of values permitted in the field, and should be given as decimal.Decimal values.

+            * max_digits

+                > The maximum number of digits (those before the decimal point plus those after the decimal point, with leading zeros stripped) permitted in the value.

+            * decimal_places

+                > The maximum number of decimal places permitted.

+  * class DurationField(\**kwargs)

+        * Default widget: TextInput
+        * Empty value: None
+        * Normalizes to: A Python timedelta.
+        * Validates that the given value is a string which can be converted into a timedelta.
+The value must be between datetime.timedelta.min and datetime.timedelta.max.
+        * Error message keys: required, invalid, overflow.

+      > Accepts any format understood by parse_duration().

+  * class EmailField(\**kwargs)

+        * Default widget: EmailInput
+        * Empty value: '' (an empty string)
+        * Normalizes to: A string.
+        * Uses EmailValidator to validate that the given value is a valid email address, using a moderately complex regular expression.
+        * Error message keys: required, invalid

+       > Has two optional arguments for validation, max_length and min_length.
+If provided, these arguments ensure that the string is at most or at least the given length.

+  * class FileField(\**kwargs)

+        * Default widget: ClearableFileInput
+        * Empty value: None
+        * Normalizes to: An UploadedFile object that wraps the file content and file name into a single object.
+        * Can validate that non-empty file data has been bound to the form.
+        * Error message keys: required, invalid, missing, empty, max_length

+      > Has two optional arguments for validation, max_length and allow_empty_file.
+If provided, these ensure that the file name is at most the given length, and that validation will succeed even if the file content is empty.
+      When you use a FileField in a form, you must also remember to [bind the file data to the form.](https://docs.djangoproject.com/en/3.0/topics/http/file-uploads/)
+      The max_length error refers to the length of the filename.
+In the error message for that key, %(max)d will be replaced with the maximum filename length and %(length)d will be replaced with the current filename length.
+  * class FilePathField(\**kwargs)

+        * Default widget: Select
+        * Empty value: '' (an empty string)
+        * Normalizes to: A string.
+        * Validates that the selected choice exists in the list of choices.
+        * Error message keys: required, invalid_choice

+        > The field allows choosing from files inside a certain directory.
+It takes five extra arguments; only path is required:

+        * path

+             > The absolute path to the directory whose contents you want listed.
+This directory must exist.

+        * recursive

+            > If False (the default) only the direct contents of path will be offered as choices.
+If True, the directory will be descended into recursively and all descendants will be listed as choices.

+        * match

+            > A regular expression pattern; only files with names matching this expression will be allowed as choices.

+        * allow_files

+            > Optional.
+Either True or False.
+Default is True.
+Specifies whether files in the specified location should be included.
+Either this or allow_folders must be True.

+        * allow_folders

+            > Optional.
+Either True or False.
+Default is False.
+Specifies whether folders in the specified location should be included.
+Either this or allow_files must be True.

+## form field rested

 ## Authentication